lgatto/lgatto.github.io/_drafts/2022-01-22-running-shoes.md

 comments: false
 ---

-I'm approaching my 7 years running anniversary.
+I've reached my 7 years running anniversary.
 My first recorded run was on the 10 February 2019, a decent 5 km run, starting from the wonderful [Centre for Mathematical Sciences](https://www.maths.cam.ac.uk/) and running along the West Cambridge site.
-Since then, I have run on average 2000 km per year, tallying 12000 kms.
+Since then, I have run on average 2000 km per year, tallying over 12000 kms.
 This post is a tribute to the running shoes I have been wearing since.

 ## First pair: Asics Cumulus (March 2016 - ?)